-Just because you're on a really tight budget doesn't mean you can't have a wedding that's, er, really tight!
+Just because you're on a tight budget doesn't mean you can't have a wedding that's, er, really tight!
 You know, so awesome that blogs are begging to feature it, your pictures get repinned on Pinterest thousands of times... that kind of style.
-All it takes is a little creativity, money management, and insider secrets from the pros to achieve a Pinterest-worthy wedding for the books, not to mention for $15,000 or less.
+All it takes is a little creativity, money management, and tips from wedding pros to achieve a Pinterest-worthy wedding for the books for $15,000 or less!

 Pop in at your local thrift shops regularly and keep your eyes open for unusual items, suggests planner Aviva Samuels of Heartland Celebrates.
 "Pinterest is all about sharing ideas, and my best inspiration comes from keeping my eyes wide open for items that can be repurposed and cost pennies on the dollar.
 I never know exactly what I'm looking for, but whenever I scavenge my local thrift stores, I always come out with a clever new use for an item that would traditionally have been used for an otherwise simple purpose."

-The easiest way to save money on your wedding without skimping on the overall look, according to Chancey Charm Dallas wedding planner Liz Ise, is to pick a location that is naturally beautiful.
+The easiest way to save money on your wedding without skimping on the overall look, according to Chancey Charm Dallas wedding planner Liz Ise, is to pick a naturally beautiful location.
 "Lush gardens, sprawling ranches sprinkled with large trees, or even a building with intricate architecture will need less decor, especially expensive floral arrangements, but will still give your wedding tons of visual interest."

 It can't hurt to ask, right?
 If someone you know was recently married, she probably has some cool stuff she'd like to sell or give away, notes Samantha Gieseke, owner of Plan Our Day Houston.
 "Ask for unused boxes of candles, vases, lanterns, and chalkboard signs."

-Monochrome and all-white weddings may have been a thing for a few years, but when you cheat yourself out of using color, you increase your costs for flowers and lighting and decor in general, points out wedding planner Sandy Malone, owner of Weddings in Vieques.
+Monochrome and all-white weddings may have been a thing for a few years, but when you cheat yourself out of using color, you increase your costs for flowers, lighting, and decor in general, points out wedding planner Sandy Malone, owner of Weddings in Vieques.
 "Pops of color on simple things, like ribbons tied around dinner napkins, pretty table runners, etc., make things interesting to look at and totally Pinterest-worthy."
 We couldn't agree more.

-An open bar is great; however, it's often costly.
+An open bar is great, but also costly.
 Pack a visual punch and satisfy your guests' taste buds with a crowd-pleasing signature cocktail served up in a fun glass instead, offers Lloyd.
 "It speaks to you as a couple and saves on open-bar fees."
 So basically it's a win-win!

 Don't be afraid to use greens in your florals!
 Many brides feel that when they use greens instead of flowers for centerpieces, it will look cheap.
 However, that's not the case if you're working with a talented floral designer, notes Jenny Orsini, owner and creative director of Jenny Orsini Events.
 "Use plenty of natural elements that aren't as expensive as flowers."
 Voilà, money saved!